What are the ages of camp?

 How many children will be in a group?

 Campers will be broken into 2 groups based on age.
-There are 18 children (max) per group with one counselor and two counselors-in-training (minimum) assisting the teaching artist.
+There are 18 children maximum (15 in our Collingswood location) per group with one counselor and 2 counselors-in-training (minimum) assisting the teaching artist.

 Do the children have a break?

 Yes.
-There will be a snack and lunch break every day.
-Campers are asked to bring a labeled nut-free snack and labeled, nut-free bagged lunch and a labeled, refillable water bottle.
-Lunches can be stored in the refrigerator if necessary.
+There will be a snack and a lunch break every day.
+Campers are asked to bring a labeled nut-free snack and a labeled nut-free bagged lunch and a labeled, refillable water bottle.
 Weather permitting, campers can play soccer, jump rope, play tag or just relax on the arboretum at Perkins after lunch.

 Can my child be in the same group as his/her friend?